 - Charge for access.
 Monetize the API itself by charging for API usage.
-This approach has worked great for companies like DropBox, but keep in mind that in order to do this, you’ll need to build all the tracking mechanisms as well.
+This approach has worked great for companies like DropBox, but keep in mind that to do this, you’ll need to build all the tracking mechanisms as well.

 - Improve sales conversion.
-Increase revenue of your core product because the API makes it more attractive and easy to sell.
+Increase the revenue of your core product because the API makes it more attractive and easy to sell.

 - Sell applications.
-Use the API as a platform to build new components which you can sell for additional revenue through an app marketplace.
+Use the API as a platform to build new components that you can sell for additional revenue through an app marketplace.
 Or charge a markup on apps built by others and sold in your marketplace.
 Or both!